karstenenglander/RaveGuardianRevisited/git-instructions.md

 `git config --global user.email "email address (used for Github)"`

-## Initial Github Fork Instructions
+## Step 1: Initial Github Fork Instructions

-First open the Original Github repo, and press the fork button, and create a fork.
+First, open the Original Github repo, and press the fork button, and create a fork.
 Once created, ensure that the fork is up-to-date by pressing the Sync fork button on the main page of the forked repo.
 Run the git clone command USING YOUR FORK's repo: